-- As the Iowa City chapter of Citizens’ Climate Lobby (CCL), we advocate for legislation which puts a revenue-neutral fee on carbon.
+- As the Iowa City chapter of Citizens’ Climate Lobby (CCL), we advocate for legislation that puts a revenue-neutral fee on carbon.
 This entails, among other things, writing letters to and meeting with our Members of Congress and writing letters to the editor and op-ed pieces for local newspapers.
 Members of our group often attend the yearly CCL conference and lobbying in Washington D.C.

-- We are nonpartisan–people from all parts of the political spectrum are welcome.
+- We are non-partisan.
+People from all parts of the political spectrum are welcome.